RoquetteTenreiro/MZ/script.md

 |**NDVI	2016**|	0.281983167|	0.3287212	|0.281983167|	0.3287212	|**0.610704367**|	0.27	|Wheat|
 |NDVI	2015|	0.021294623	|0.3011159	|0.021294623	|0.3011159	|0.322410523|	0.47	|Sunflower|

-Water stress is determined as one minus the division of gross season rainfall by growing season ET0.
+Water stress is determined as the division of gross season rainfall by growing season ET0.
 Considering the high water retention capacity of these soils, gross season rainfall was considered from September to the harvesting date, while season ET0 was considered for the aproximated growing season: November-June in the case of winter wheat, March-August for Sunflower, and October-May for canola.
 A water stress index of 0 means full requirements covered (i.e. total ET0 fully covered by season rainfall), a water stress of 30% means that season rainfall was 70% of total ET0, a water stress of 0 would mean absolute lack of rainfall.
+Data collected from: https://www.juntadeandalucia.es/agriculturaypesca/ifapa/ria/servlet/FrontController?action=Static&url=coordenadas.jsp&c_provincia=14&c_estacion=6

 ### 4.2 Build dataframe for k-means clustering